neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 Tips：

 [Here](https://github.com/chenzhitong/NEO-Private-Net) is a private chain which is all set for you to use directly.
 The NEO and GAS have been withdrawn.
-The NEO node version is 2.9.4.
+The Neo node version is 2.9.4.